 “As a newly-qualified accountant, understanding the different career paths available and identifying which area your skills set is most suited to can help when planning your accounting career” says Tom Mullin, Associate Director of qualified accountancy & finance recruitment at Robert Walters.

-Here, Tom Mullin explores the various pathways for a newly qualified accountants and what you need to consider for your future career.
+Here, Tom Mullin explores the various pathways for a newly qualified accountant and what you need to consider for your future career.

 Internal audit offers project-based work as opposed to just the pure audit you would see in an external audit role.
 It presents an opportunity to be very visible and develop key relationships across the entire business.
 It’s a great way to get to know the work of other departments.

-Within these roles, finance professionals gain huge exposure to the latest technology in analytics and develop a data-centric approach to problem solving.
-With such great exposure to these technologies and level of data really develops your analytical skills and capabilities
+Within these roles, finance professionals gain huge exposure to the latest technology in analytics and develop a data-centric approach to problem-solving.
+Such great exposure to these technologies and level of data really develops your analytical skills and capabilities.

 A career in internal auditing can lead to many opportunities of across various roles once you have gained the essential experience in a business.
 It is a career path that may lead you to positions such as chief audit executive up to board or C-suite level.”